t-kalinowski/yasp/README.md

   + collapses sequences of punctuation characters (`.?!,;:`) (possibly separated by spaces), into a single punctuation character.
-The first punctuation character of the sequence is used, with priority given to sentence ending punctuation `.?!` if present
+The first punctuation character of the sequence is used, with priority given to terminal punctuation marks `.?!` if present
   + makes sure a space or end-of-string follows every one of `.?!,;:`, with an exception for the special case of `.,:` followed by a digit, indicating the punctuation is a decimal period,